marshalneves/singleton-pattern/README.md

 # Sigleton Pattern

-A simple app example implements Singleton Pattern
+A simple application that implements the digleton project pattern

 ## Getting Started